Thank you for visiting Speedingticketcentral and requesting the FREE ebook. To receive The Bluelight Special send a blank email to

 or needed in this area.
 I build sewer treatment plants for

 industries and cities.
-A new process we are using as the
+A new process we are using as the final treatment instead of chlorine is ultraviolet light.

 I was surprised to discover that there is a company using